Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Bike Repair stand (not essential)

-Ideally, you want a hex key or wrench with a long handle that will allow you to get enough leverage if the pedals are very tight, which usually happens if they haven’t been removed in a long time.
+Ideally, you want a hex key (Allen key) or wrench with a long handle that will allow you to get enough leverage if the pedals are very tight, which usually happens if they haven’t been removed in a long time.

 pedal threads